 4. Additional Vectoring Tips & Tricks

-Vectoring sure is time-consuming even for a master.
+Vectoring sure is time-consuming, even for a master.
 No matter what, it's a lot of fine-tuning and correcting those curves, anchor points, etc.

 I call this technique the crossover.
-As you begin to vector your lettering, you may find it easier to apply this crossover technique to control the widths and angles of parts of your letterforms.
-In the example below, you can see I created an extra anchor point to allow me to control what is called the "crotch" of the "N".
+As you begin to vector your hand-drawn lettering, you may find it easier to apply this crossover technique to control the widths and angles of parts of your letterforms.
+In the example below, you can see I created an extra anchor point to allow me to control what's called the "crotch" of the "N".
 Essentially, it allows you to move and alter one portion of your letterform without disturbing another.

 In the bottom gif example, this shows exactly what I mean by altering one side without disturbing another.
 Now, this "A" construction definitely isn't correct by any means.
 It's just a perfect way to display what the crossover technique can accomplish.

 The Ellipse Tool and Rectangle Tool within Illustrator can become your best friends if you just think about what shapes are composing each letterform.
-For example, the letter "O" has two ellipses: one for the width and another ellipse on the inside to form weight.
-So, if you just create two ellipses, stacked on top of each other, you can form the letter "O" within seconds.
+For example, the letter "O" has two ellipses: one for the width and another ellipse on the inside to form the weight.
+So, if you just create two ellipses stacked on top of each other, you can form the letter "O" within seconds.

-Additionally, if you wanted to continue and create another letter such as an "H", you can utilize the Rectangle Tool.
+Additionally, if you wanted to continue and create another letter such as an "H", you can use the Rectangle Tool.
 Each stem and the crossbar of the below "H" was formed with three separate rectangles.
 You can later expand and merge them if you'd like one complete shape.

 Hopefully the sped-up gif process below shows exactly what I mean.
 I'm just using simple shapes to form these letters.

-As you can see from the example, the left is just a stroke—that was before I applied the Width Tool, while the right is after the Width Tool has been applied.
+As you can see from the example, the left is just a stroke—that was before I applied the Width Tool—while the right is after the Width Tool has been applied.